 This again, is dependent on your needs.
 At first, it is recommended to have weekly sessions in order to develop and maintain motivation to change.
 Later, you may feel that fortnightly or monthly sessions are adequate.

 General counselling sessions are 1 hour, which includes time for admin.
 TRTP sessions are usually 2 hours.

 Individual sessions are $110 per hour, Concession sessions are $85 per hour with proof of concession (Health care card, full time student card, pension card).
 TRTP-please enquire

 At the current time counsellors are unable to access Medicare rebates.
 However, this means that you do not need a referral and are not limited to a certain number of sessions.
 This also means that you are not registered on other systems as to why you are seeking or having counselling, so a professional counsellor offers complete privacy.

 If you are with Medibank Private or AHM and have extras in your policy that covers psychology/ counselling you should be able to claim a portion of your costs.
 Please check with Medibank for further details.

-Quiet Minds Counselling requires a $25 deposit when booking an appointment with the remainder being paid on the day.
-You can pay by Credit Card, Stripe, or direct transfer.
+Quiet Minds Counselling requires a $20/ 20% deposit (varies according to where the booking was made) when booking an appointment with the remainder being paid on the day.
+You can pay by Credit Card, or direct transfer.

 I appreciate that at times you may find it necessary to cancel your appointment.
 As your appointment is reserved for you, I require a full 24 hours notice of your intention to cancel.
 Failure to do so will result in you being charged 50% of the consultation fee.
 Less than 3 hours notice or missed appointments without notification will be charged at the full fee rate.
 If you are unwell, we could swap to a telehealth appointment.